open-speech/tf_kaldi_io/README.md

     - no transformations support - you need prepare many feature varieties for one task.
     - no way to become tensorflow native io(dataset) - no parallel, prefetch, shuffle, bucket, ...
     - depend on TFRecodes(protobuf) - unnecessary(need convert to it then to tensor), and protobuf is a nightmare(version incompatible) everytime we meet.
-    - all of above disappointments make tf_kaldi_io appears.
+    - all of above disappointments make tf_kaldi_io appear.
 May kaldi user happy to enter tensorflow world.